Peixinho/Pyros3D/README.md

 - Freetype 2.6
 - Assimp 3.0 (to build tools/AssimImporter that converts regular 3D models (obj,dae, ...) to pyros format)

 To build it just run premake.
-Here are examples to create builds for x64 and examples.
+Here are examples to create builds for x64.
+Remove --examples if you want to build only the lib and converter.

 ## Windows:
 ```sh